Keanu Reeves: 1991–1994: Breakthrough with mature roles

-He starred in the action thriller Speed (1994) alongside Sandra Bullock and Dennis Hopper.
-He plays police officer Jack Traven.
-To prevent a bus from exploding Traven has to keep its speed above 50 mph.
+In 1994, he starred in the action thriller Speed alongside Sandra Bullock and Dennis Hopper.
+He plays police officer Jack Traven, who must prevent a bus from exploding by keeping its speed above 50 mph.
 Speed was the directorial debut of Dutch director Jan de Bont.
-Several actors were considered for the lead role, but Reeves was chosen because Bont was impressed with his Point Break performance.
-For the movie, Reeves shaved all his hair off and spent two months in the gym to gain muscle mass.
-During production, Reeves's friend River Phoenix (and co-star in My Own Private Idaho) died, resulting in adjustments to the filming schedule to allow him to mourn.
+Several actors were considered for the lead role, but Reeves was chosen because de Bont was impressed with his Point Break performance.
+To look the part, Reeves shaved all his hair off and spent two months in the gym to gain muscle mass.
+During production, Reeves's friend and his My Own Private Idaho co-star River Phoenix died, resulting in adjustments to the filming schedule to allow him to mourn.
 Speed was released on June 10 to a critically acclaimed response.
 Gene Siskel of the Chicago Tribune lauded Reeves, calling him "absolutely charismatic [...] giving a performance juiced with joy as he jumps through elevator shafts [...] and atop a subway train".
 David Ansen, writing for Newsweek, summarized Speed as, "Relentless without being overbearing, this is one likely blockbuster that doesn't feel too big for its britches.
 It's a friendly juggernaut".
 The film grossed $350 million from a $30 million budget and won two Academy Awards in 1995 – Best Sound Editing and Best Sound.

-1995–1998: Continued acting efforts
+1995–1998: Career fluctuations

-Reeves'snext leading role came in the 1995 cyberpunk action thriller Johnny Mnemonic, directed by artist Robert Longo and based on the 1981 story of the same name by William Gibson.
-Set in 2021, it is about a man who has a cybernetic brain implant and must deliver a data package before he dies or is killed by the Yakuza.
+Reeves's next leading role came in the 1995 cyberpunk action thriller Johnny Mnemonic, directed by artist Robert Longo and based on the 1981 short story by William Gibson.
+Set in 2021, it is about a man who has a cybernetic brain implant and must deliver a data package before he dies or is killed by the yakuza.
 The film received mainly negative reviews and critics felt Reeves was "woefully miscast".
 Roger Ebert opined that the film is one of the "great goofy gestures of recent cinema, a movie that doesn't deserve one nanosecond of serious analysis but has a kind of idiotic grandeur that makes you almost forgive it."
-As part of the film studio's marketing efforts, a CD-ROM video game was also released.

-He next appeared in the romantic drama A Walk in the Clouds (1995), which also garnered mixed-to-negative reviews.
+He next appeared in the romantic drama A Walk in the Clouds, which also garnered mixed-to-negative reviews.
 Reeves plays a young soldier returning home from World War II, trying to settle down with a woman he married impulsively just before he enlisted.
 Film critic Mick LaSalle opined that "A Walk in the Clouds is for the most part a beautiful, well-acted and emotionally rich picture", whereas Hal Hinson from The Washington Post said, "The film has the syrupy, Kodak magic-moment look of a Bo Derek movie, and pretty much the same level of substance".